New announcement. Learn more

 Osteopathically what we may see is a baby with a headache.
 Of course the new baby is unable to tell us they have a headache, except by crying and being less settled than expected.
 This can be hard work for parents and they can feel upset that they are unable to provide comfort to their baby.

-How do we know the baby has a headache?
+How do we know if the baby has a headache?

 Experienced paediatric osteopaths palpate thousands of heads each year, in all ages.
 We observe the child who is four years old and able to point to an area of their head and say it hurts, the two year old who may be able to put a hand on their forehead and give a tired look.
 This gives us clues as to what a headache feels like to palpate (= sensitive listening touch) with our trained hands, in a non-verbal baby or child.
 Using our hands very gently we are able to palpate the strains in the membranes that surround the bones of the head in all ages and diagnose and very gently treat those strains, utilising the body’s self healing mechanism.